An overview of online reputation for businesses

 If you’re looking for a taxonomy of online reputation management, let’s put it in sales and marketing space.
 A company's online reputation is often managed by a CMO (Chief Marketing Officer) who heads up other teams — social media, SEO, online advertising, PR, etc. Each team or skill group has a part to play in online brand profile development.

 But a company’s reputation is obviously much larger than a mere department, C-level executive, or team of SEOs.
 A reputation has to do with all the events, news, reports, social media posts, actions and inactions of its employees, commentators, leadership, and the occasional news blurb.

 There are two primary candidates for reputation building and management — businesses of any kind and people with high public profiles.
 (Think famous or infamous people.)
 It’s important for everyone, regardless of status, rank, or notoriety, to engage in their own online profile-building efforts, but doing so usually does not require the services of an ORM agency.

 The stakes are high, however, for businesses or people whose personality or reputation constitutes a business.
 These people may be executives of major corporations, entertainers, athletes, or politicians.

 Businesses are the main clientele for ORM services.
 Most medium-sized businesses have an entire team of people devoted to the task.
 It’s called the “marketing department.”
-The company's reputation guardians, the people who write copy, post to Facebook, do SEO, and craft marketing messages, often with a CMO at the helm.
+The company's reputation guardians, are the people who write copy, post to Facebook, do SEO, and craft marketing messages, often with a CMO at the helm.
 Smaller companies may not have departments, but they certainly engage in reputation enhancement.